Devoleum/devoleum-platform-zirael/README.md

 > Devoleum web app platform MERN stack & Redux.

-Built from a fork of the Traversy Media project [MERN eCommerce From Scratch](https://github.com/bradtraversy/proshop_mern) course

 ## Description
 Using Devoleum a flow of data becomes a meaningful story, making it immutable on the blockchain, showing the digital or physical passages that have helped make the product unique and valuable.

 The story can be easily consulted on a storyboard in the Devoleum web platform, easily accessible from any device just by scanning a smart tag

-## Note on Issues
-Please do not post issues here that are related to your own code when taking the course.
-Add those in the Udemy Q/A. If you clone THIS repo and there are issues, then you can submit

 ## Usage